-G4-10 An international player with a sense of familiarity: even as a Group with more than 15,000 employees around the world and exponential growth over the last few years, Jungheinrich has managed to retain the advantages and character of a family-run company.
+G4-10 An international player with a sense of familiarity: even as a Group with more than 16,000 employees around the world and exponential growth over the last few years, Jungheinrich has managed to retain the advantages and character of a family-run company.
 This is especially reflected in the way we treat our employees.
 Our corporate values of courage, innovation, trust, passion and entrepreneurship are based on mutuality.

 LA-01 Each employee contributes to our overall success with their dedication.
 Outstanding products and highly skilled employees make Jungheinrich a secure and attractive employer over the long run.
-Our average period of employment of eleven years and low employee fluctuation show that our employees are happy at the company1.
+Our average period of employment of ten years and low employee fluctuation show that our employees are happy at the company.
+Worldwide throughout the Group, this fluctuation rate is 5.5 per cent (2016: 4.7 per cent).